dotlang/language/doc/RFE.md

 video/audio encoder/decoder
 web api

-? - We can provide subtyping in a very flexible way by using sealer/unsearler. https://wiki.c2.com/?NominativeAndStructuralTyping:
+N - We can provide subtyping in a very flexible way by using sealer/unsearler. https://wiki.c2.com/?NominativeAndStructuralTyping:
 I won't claim to have the only answer, but the approach I'm taking is related to EeLanguage's RightsAmplification by sealer/unsealer pairs.
 Basically, if I really want a type to be 'hidden', I 'instantiate' a sealer/unsealer pair as part of the module.
 This allows me to 'seal' values, which may then be passed around by arbitrary external modules (and even external processes).
 When the value comes back to me, I unseal it to operate on it.
 ```